 How to tag users

 To tag users just select whichever users you like from the user list and click 'Tag.’
 Then select the tag from the drop-down menu.
-Here you can also create a new tag for that group of users.

 You can see which segments and tags a user belongs to from their profile page.
 You can also tag users individually here by selecting the 'Add tag' button and choosing the tag from the list.

 Useful tags to create